Error Handling

 Then AI can:

-- Find correct field names
+- Find the correct field names

 - Understand which fields are required

-- Know field types and format requirements
+- Know the field types and format requirements

 Error Code Reference